VOIP: Can It Save You Money

 By comparison, with MagicJack, you pay for the device and that pays for a whole year's service.
 After that, it's only a once per year payment, which is usually the same cost as initially buying the device.

-Switching from a traditional landline phone service to VoIP really does make sense and will save you a good deal of money on your phone services.
+Switching from a traditional landline to VoIP really does make sense and will save you a good deal of money.
 When you're at home, you can also use VoIP to save minutes on your cell phone usage.
 If you've been thinking about adding a second phone line to your home or office so you have a second phone number or a separate fax line, getting VoIP will really save you a lot over all of the costs of installing and paying for a second phone line.